-Among all the announcements of 200bhp+ headline grabbing sportsbikes and Starship Enterprise-spec adventure bikes it's easy to overlook the bikes that will undoubtedly sell the most - the new 125cc bikes.
+Among all the 200bhp+ headline grabbing sportsbikes and Starship Enterprise-spec adventure bikes for 2017, it's easy to overlook the 2017 bikes that were brought in for this year.

-There will be a handful of new 125s, entering a competitive market dominated by bikes such as the Honda CBF125 and Yamaha YZF-R125.
+There have been a handful of new 125s entering a competitive market dominated by bikes such as the Honda CBF125 and Yamaha YZF-R125.
 New riders now have a huge array of bikes to choose from, suiting any need and thickness of wallet.
 Below are the newcomers for 2017.

 Yamaha's YBR125 has proved a popular machine over the years, shifting over 150,000 units in the last 10 years, and the YS125 is its replacement.
 The new YS is Euro4 compliant, has a larger 14 litre tank (which should push the range up to 200 miles), a 15mm higher seat at 795mm and will cost just £2,799 mid-March.